gatsby-uc/plugins/packages/gatsby-plugin-fastify/README.md

         features: {
           redirects: true,
           reverseProxy: true,
-          imageCdn: true, // may be false if you're on an older version of Gatsby },
+          imageCdn: true, // default may be false if you're on an older version of Gatsby },
       },
     },